Pallavi79/Flight-Notification-Service/README.md

-This is a basic node js for airline reservation project template.
+This is notification service module for airline reservation project.
 ###  SETUP
 -Download this template from github and open it in your favourite text editor.
 -Go inside the project folder and run the following command